ruokokoski/ruokokoski.github.io/_posts/2025-11-14-can-machine-learning-beat-market-noise.md

 Financial markets generate vast amounts of data daily, making it difficult for individual investors to distinguish meaningful signals from random fluctuations.
 While institutional traders rely on advanced algorithms and data-driven strategies, retail investors rarely have access to similar predictive tools.

 This project explores whether machine learning can help close that gap by forecasting next-day movements of S&P 500 stocks using historical market data.
 The model is built with XGBoost, a gradient boosting algorithm known for capturing complex, nonlinear relationships while maintaining strong generalization performance.
 It has shown solid results in time series forecasting, making it well suited for this task.
-The full implementation is available in a [here](https://github.com/ruokokoski/predistocks/blob/main/stock_predictor.ipynb).
+The full implementation is available [here](https://github.com/ruokokoski/predistocks/blob/main/stock_predictor.ipynb).

 In traditional investing, technical indicators such as moving averages, RSI, and MACD have long been used to identify trends and momentum.
 Their usefulness is still debated: some believe they reflect genuine patterns in market behavior, while others see them as artifacts of randomness.
 This project examines whether combining these common indicators with raw price and volume data can improve the predictive accuracy of a machine learning model.